-Choose organic – celery is on the “Dirty Dozen” list which means that conventional celery is likely to be contaminated with pesticide residues.
+Choose organic – celery is on the “Dirty Dozen” produce list [source], which means that conventional celery is among those most likely to be contaminated with pesticide residues.

 It is best to drink the juice immediately after preparing it to reap the most benefits.

-A large bunch of celery typically yields 16 ounces of juice using a juicer.
-I recommend a masticating juicer which keeps the veggies at low temperatures to preserve vitamins and enzymes that can be destroyed by heat.
+A large bunch of celery typically yields 16 ounces of juice when using a juicer.
+I recommend a masticating juicer, which keeps the veggies at low temperatures to preserve the vitamins and enzymes that can be destroyed by heat.

-If you don’t have a juicer, you can use a Vitamix (or another high-powered blender).
-See recipe below!
+If you don’t have a juicer, you can use a high-powered blender, like a Vitamix.
+See the recipe below!

 How To Make Celery Juice

 - Wash and roughly chop the head of celery into chunks.

 - Add the chunks to a blender along with a splash of water.